How to Experience the Most Beautiful Sunset in Madeira

 • Arrive at least 30–40 minutes before sunset – the most beautiful moments begin even before the sun touches the horizon.

-• Don't rush to leave – some of the most magical colours appear only after the sun has set.
+• Don't rush to leave – some of the most magical colours appear only after the sun has already set.

-The Best Seasons for Sunsets in Madeira
+Best Seasons for Sunsets on Madeira

 Madeira Sunsets – More Than a View